AraneaDev/accountant/docs/ciphers.md

 A cipher is just a class implementing the `\Altek\Accountant\Contracts\Cipher` interface.

 ::: tip
-You can generate a skeleton `Cipher` class with the `php artisan make:cipher` command.
+You can generate a skeleton `Cipher` class with the `php artisan accountant:cipher` command.
 You can grab ideas from the included ciphers for your own implementation.
 :::